Overview

 • Prevailed on summary judgment and, in an exceedingly rare decision by a federal court, won a petition for defense fees and costs on behalf of the client.

-• Secured a complete defense verdict in an exempt misclassification case tried before a Los Angeles jury.
+• Secured a complete defense verdict in a misclassification case tried to a Los Angeles jury.

-• Prevailed on summary judgment as to the named plaintiffs in a nationwide independent contractor matter, thereby mooting their efforts to certify a collective action.
-After winning every pretrial motion and arguing prehearing briefs, Haley settled the contentious discrimination claim for nuisance value three days before trial in Indiana federal court.
+• Won every pretrial motion and argued prehearing briefs, then settled a contentious discrimination claim for nuisance value three days before trial in Indiana federal court.

-• Achieved more than two dozen complete victories on summary judgment.
+• Achieved more than two dozen complete victories on summary judgment across various jurisdictions and claims.

-• Negotiated very favorable client results in numerous mediations, including in statewide and nationwide class actions and single-plaintiff cases in Oregon, Washington, California, and elsewhere.
+• Negotiated favorable client results in more than 100 mediations, including in statewide and nationwide class actions and single-plaintiff cases in Oregon, Washington, California, and elsewhere.

 Recognition